 You make an unsubstantiated claim in your ad.
 Saying it’s the best or the number 1 rated isn’t going to pass unless you have something on the page (or a link) showing data from a third party.

-Taking advantage of natural disasters.
+Taking advantage of sensitive issues.
 You can’t create ads that attempt to capitalize on natural disasters, wars or other tragedies.
 Even if you think your benefiting prospects.

 What About Display Ads